The University requires that all applicants for courses meet the University’s admission requirements.

 Academic honesty is crucial to a student’s credibility and self-esteem, and ultimately reflects the values and morals of the University as a whole.
 A student may work together with one or a group of students discussing assignment content, identifying relevant references and debating issues relevant to the subject.
 Academic investigation is not limited to the views and opinions of one individual, but is built by forming opinion based on past and present work in the field.
 It is legitimate and appropriate to synthesise the work of others, provided that such work is clearly and accurately referenced.

 The University regards any acts of cheating or dishonesty by way of plagiarism very seriously.
 Penalties for such incidences have been defined within the University’s acts and statutes.
-There are many penalties that may be imposed on a student for academic dishonesty.
-Depending upon the severity of the act of plagiarism, or the number of any similar offences that have previously occurred, a student may have one or a combination of the following penalties imposed against him/her by the University:
+There are many penalties that may be imposed on a student for academic dishonesty, depending upon the severity of the act of plagiarism and the number of any similar offences that have previously occurred.

 For more information, refer to: academicintegrity.curtin.edu.au